BetaNYC is a civic organization dedicated to improving lives in New York through civic design, technology, and data.

 The Freedom to Connect represents the idea that access to high-speed bi-directional internet is a prerequisite to full civic participation.
 Economic growth, job creation, educational opportunities, public safety, digital government services, and access to affordable health care depend on affordable and fast connectivity.
 In 1932, US President Franklin D. Roosevelt emphasized the right of communities to provide their own electricity.
 Today, communities need infrastructure for high speed universal access.

-The Freedom to Learn is the ideal that access to knowledge, institutions, code, data, and tools, regardless of place of birth, language, gender identity, age, faith, or income, is essential to an empowered and educated public.
+The Freedom to Learn is the ideal that unrestricted access to knowledge, institutions, code, algorithms, data, and tools, regardless of place of birth, ability, language, identity, age, faith, or income, is essential to an empowered and educated public.

-The Freedom to Innovate is central to the advancement of communities.
+The Freedom to Innovate is central to the advancement of communities and knowledge.
 Innovation is vital to the development of a complex, dynamic, and thriving civil society.
-This City’s heritage is founded upon entrepreneurial ideas.
-We need laws and policies that place people before profit to protect, provide for universal economic opportunity, protect the commons, and allow for innovation.
+This City’s heritage is rooted in sharing the land, air, and sea.
+We need laws and policies that place people before profit, provide for universal economic opportunity, protect the commons, and allows for innovation.

 The Freedom to Collaborate stands for the ideal that participatory democracy is not centralized.
 Regardless of status and interface, we must have the ability to engage with our government, wherever and whenever.
-We must have the power to effect change and be a government by the people, for the people, for the 21st Century.
+We must have the power to effect change and be a government by the people, for the people.

 Leadership & Staff